 Research proposals will be rated according to the following criteria:

-Project proposals - in English - must be submitted using the template available for download in the top-right corner of this page.
+Project proposals - in English - must be submitted using the template available for download in the top-right corner of this page during the application period.

 The EPO recognises the importance of high-quality research on patent-related intellectual property (IP) matters to inform policymakers and facilitate sound business decisions in a context where intangible assets, innovation and IP rights have become pivotal in the economy.
 With this research programme, the EPO seeks in particular to encourage more academic research on the role of patents in the European economy and to promote the dissemination of research results.